“The Land of a Thousand Dances”-Traveling with the Forrest Gump Soundtrack

 Na, na na na na, na na na na, na na na, na na na, na na na na.

-“Land of a Thousand Dances” written by Christopher Kenner in 1962
+“Land of a Thousand Dances” was written by Christopher Kenner in 1962

-It really funny how little humans comprehend.
-I remember dancing to this song in my all white high school in Western New York and as we tried to master The Pony and The Mashed Potatoes we had no idea we were trying to emulate another culture.
-Maybe it was because we were self centered teenagers and deep into the comfort zone of our all caucasian world.
-But luckily music was a universal language that first exposed us to a world beyond what we grew up in.
+It’s hilarious how little humans comprehend.
+I remember dancing to this song in my all-white high school in Western New York.
+As we tried to master The Pony and The Mashed Potatoes, we had no idea we were trying to emulate another culture.
+Maybe it was because we were self-centered teenagers who were deep into the comfort zone of our all-Caucasian world.
+But luckily, music was a universal language that first exposed us to a world beyond what we grew up in.

-I’m ashamed to say I needed to look up Wilson Picket to learn more about him for this post.
-I realized that over the years I enjoyed dancing to a lot of his singles including “Mustang Sally” and “In the Midnight Hour”.
+I’m ashamed to say I needed to look up Wilson Pickett to learn more about him for this post.
+I realized that over the years, I enjoyed dancing to many of his singles, including “Mustang Sally” and “In the Midnight Hour.”

-I would change my clothes after school and then go down to my father’s cluttered workshop that smelled of oil and dirt to retrieve my bike.
-Pushing and pulling it over the dry clods of a plowed field I’d finally get it to the powdery road that weaved through Mr. C.’s farm.
+After school, I would change my clothes and then go down to my father’s cluttered workshop, which smelled of oil and dirt, to retrieve my bike.
+Pushing and pulling it over the dry clods of a plowed field, I’d finally get it to the powdery road that weaved through Mr. C.’s farm.

-My route passed a stagnant pond that was be mixed with insecticides stored nearby.
-The smell from the fumes was terrible.
-It was the 1960’s, no one knew any better.
+My route passed a stagnant pond that was being contaminated with insecticides stored nearby.
+The smell of the fumes was terrible.
+It was the 1960s; no one knew any better.

-As I pumped the pedals of my bike as hard as I could, row after row of plum, apple and peach trees blurred into lovely shades of green and chartreuse.
+As I pumped my bike pedals as hard as I could, row after row of plum, apple, and peach trees blurred into lovely shades of green and chartreuse.
 Sometimes I would stop to pick the ripest fruit from a high branch closest to the sun.
 Other times I would keep going hoping for the freedom that motion offered.

 When I reached the halfway point of my journey, I came to a field where vegetables were grown for sale.
-A cluster of hunched over bodies dotted the area.
+A cluster of hunched-over bodies dotted the area.
 I slowed down and was surprised to see black people picking tomatoes.
 I had never seen anything like this in real life.
-Sure I had watched “Amos and Andy” and Shirley Temple with her African-American dance partner but this was different.
+I had watched “Amos and Andy” and Shirley Temple with her African-American dance partner, but this was different.

 I noticed that no one acknowledged the loud clicking sound of my old bike.
 Something seemed to press them all down, forbidding them to make any connection with me.